-- SOAN 101 Introduction to Sociology and/or PSYC 101 Introduction to Psychology and/or HDFS 101 Foundations of Marriage and Family STAT 269 Introductory Statistics - d.
+- SOAN 101 Introduction to Sociology and/or PSYC 101 Introduction to Psychology and/or HDFS 101 Foundations of Marriage and Family - STAT 269 Introductory Statistics - d.
 Students applying directly to the first clinical nursing course must have transcripts and descriptions of previous course content submitted to the Department of Nursing Admission and Progression Committee by November 15.
+Admission decisions are made on an individual basis upon review of college course work and space available in clinical nursing courses.
 Students interested in NURS 210 and NURS 211 placement must have completed at least 42 college credits prior to enrollment.
 The following prerequisite courses or their equivalents must be included in these credits: